-Refer to "TIM1 output" for the TIM2 output.
+Refer to "TIM1 output" on p.101 for the TIM2 output.

 If an alarm generates, an alarm code indicating the cause of the alarm can be output and checked via the combination of ALO, AL1 and AL2 outputs.
 To use alarm codes, the parameter must be changed using the MEXEO2 or OPX-2A.
-For details on alarm, refer to p.142.
+For details on alarm, refer to p.143.